AI Workshop for teachers (Wellington)

 Danny Bedingfield is a Learning, Development & AI Specialist at Cyclone, where he helps schools across New Zealand navigate AI implementation, build acceptable use policies, and adopt MoE-funded tools safely.
-A former Science Roadshow presenter and qualified teacher with 20+ years in education, Danny is passionate about making AI accessible for every learner.
+A former Science Roadshow presenter and qualified teacher with 20+ years in education, Danny is bringing you the latest framework about AI in assessment.

 What to bring